-Depression is one of the most common psychiatric disorders but it’s also a serious mental health disorder that adversely effects almost every aspect of your life.
+Depression is one of the most common psychiatric disorders that can adversely effect almost every aspect of your life.
 The team at Northern Virginia Psychiatric Group specializes in providing personalized care that improves your mood and restores balance to your mental, emotional, and physical health.
 If you struggle with depression, don't wait to seek help.
 Call the office in Fairfax, Virginia, or book an appointment online today.

 Many people wait too long to get help for depression.
 They often think it's like the blues, and they will get better.
 They may feel embarrassed or uncomfortable seeking help for something they think they should be able to "snap out of."

-Depression is a serious mental health disorder that can worsen and persist for years.
+Depressive disoders mostly will remit in a span of weeks to months but on occasions can persist for years.
 As a general guideline, you should seek help at Northern Virginia Psychiatric Group when symptoms last two weeks or longer.

 Depression causes the following symptoms: